 B. Alternate Work Schedules

-The university, in its continuing effort to improve efficiency and effectiveness and to better meet professional and/or personal needs, permits Alternate Work Schedules for employees, provided that such Alternate Work Schedules do not cause an undue business hardship.
-Examples of Alternate Work Schedules include: four-10 hour days; rotational shifts; flexible hours; and job sharing.
+The university, in its continuing effort to improve efficiency and effectiveness and to better meet professional and/or personal needs, permits Alternate Work Schedules for employees, provided that such Alternate Work Schedules do not cause undue business hardship.
+Examples of Alternate Work Schedules include four 10-hour days; rotational shifts; flexible hours; and job sharing.
 Except in a job share arrangement, an Alternate Work Schedule does not affect the total number of hours an employee is scheduled to work.
 In other words, an Alternate Work Schedule will not reduce the typical 40-hour workweek for full-time employees

 1. Management-Initiated Alternate Work Schedules.
 Management may work with employees to create an Alternate Work Schedule to better meet the demands for department services.
 Scheduling and departmental staffing as well as the operational functions of the department in relation to other areas will be taken into consideration prior to approving an Alternate Work Schedule.
 The Alternate Work Schedule must be documented in a work agreement, as described under subsection 3 below.